Quantum determinism and completeness restored by indistinguishability and long-time particle detection: Continuous measurement versus single-event detection

 Typically the carrier density is in the 10$^{18}$ cm$^{-3}$ range in semiconductors.
 The existence of such bounds on time and carrier density hinders the isolation of single events well separated in time and with too weak intensity. \end{enumerate}

-These models show the major limitations on the capabilities of detectors, which make it practically impossible with the current available technology to isolate at low energy one pulse event from another in order to control single photons well separated in time.
-The individual event approach in quantum mechanics works only in the statistical sense.
+These models show the major limitations of the detectors capabilities, which make it practically impossible with the current available technology to isolate at low energy one pulse event from another in order to control single photons well-separated in time.
+Moreover, one common bias in the analysis of experiments is to expect that if the statistical distribution of particles in a beam is Maxwellian, the particles behave independently and classically while even in this case, indistinguishability still plays a role during detection.
+However, indistinguishability cannot be directly observed as it involves the detector itself, and one would need a second detector measuring the state of the first one before it measures any signal (but to our knowledge, such a realization has not yet been implemented).
+Hence, the individual event approach in quantum mechanics works only in the statistical sense.
 As a result, the advantage of using an avalanche detector in comparison to a continuous detector easier to model, becomes less obvious.
-The above modelling changes totally the perception of the apparent paradoxes in quantum mechanics, in particular, Schr\"odinger's cat and the Bell experiment.
+The above modeling approach changes totally the perception of the apparent paradoxes in quantum mechanics, in particular, Schr\"odinger's cat and the Bell experiment, discussed below.